DeyLak/redux-restify/README.md

  1. `transformBeforeSubmit` can be a function (formValues) => data.
 Can be used to send arrays

 ### 9.11.2017
- 1. Added `getFormsByRegExp` selector to forms selectors.
-Returns object with form name keys
+ 1. Added opportunity to pass RegExp to `getForm`(and others) selectors.
+Returns object with matched form name keys
  2. Added opportunity to pass form names array to `getFormActions`.
 Returns object with form name keys